 Collaborating on research and co-authoring a scientific journal paper is a common practice in academia.
-For master’s and PhD students, co-authorship can be a great stepping stone.
+For early career scholars, co-authorship can be a great stepping stone.
 Five concrete co-authorship guidelines can prevent conflicts and frustrations while co-authoring academic papers.

 The internet (and academic twitter) is full of these stories: young scholars are not being credited for their work.
 Young scholars slaving away for someone else’s academic recognition.
 Young scholars have severe conflicts with co-authors which triggers various mental health issues.

 Co-authorship involves close collaboration, in an otherwise busy and competitive environment.
 Different working styles, different priorities and power relationships between authors provide a breeding ground for frustrations and conflicts.

 Unexpected challenges can arise in co-authorship.
 And there are some things that one cannot anticipate.

 However, there are a few tips and tricks to prevent conflicts.
 The following five guidelines are particularly important for early career researchers to ensure that they are not getting the short end of the stick during co-authorship.

 Guideline 1: Agree on the order of authors in a co-authored publication